HiLab-git/ABCs_2020/README.md

 ## Requirements
 This code depends on [Pytorch](https://pytorch.org) (You need at least version 1.6), [PyMIC][PyMIC_link] and [nnUNet][nnUNet_link].
 To use nnUNet, Download [nnUNet][nnUNet_link], and put them in the `ProjectDir` such as `/home/jk/project/ABCs`.

-## Usage
+## Environment variable
-First, install the nnUNet and set environmental variables as follows.
+Install the nnUNet and set environmental variables as follows.

 ```bash
 cd nnUNet